 Wiltshire’s Red Barn Solar Farm Pioneers Community Ownership and Green Energy in UK

-Eden Renewables, a developer based in Wiltshire, has officially submitted a planning application to the Wiltshire Council for the ambitious Red Barn solar farm project, situated to the east of Kington St Michael.
-This groundbreaking venture is not only set to transform the local energy landscape but also marks a significant milestone as the first solar farm in Wiltshire to offer local residents the unique opportunity to own a share of the solar facility.
+Eden Renewables, a solar developer based in Wiltshire, has officially submitted a planning application to the Wiltshire Council for the ambitious Red Barn solar farm project, situated to the east of Kington St Michael.
+This groundbreaking venture is not only set to transform the local energy landscape but also marks a significant milestone as the farm in Wiltshire to offer local residents the unique opportunity to own a share of the solar facility.

 The Red Barn solar farm initiative, in collaboration with , is designed to empower residents to save on their bills directly related to the energy generated by the project.
 This innovative approach will provide local households the chance to participate in a cooperative model, with up to 20% of the solar farm's ownership and operation managed by a cooperative established by Ripple.